-RE is derived from various natural processes, such as the Sun's electromagnetic radiation, tides or heat generation within the Earth.
+Renewable energy is derived from various natural processes, such as the Sun's electromagnetic radiation, tides or heat generation within the Earth.
 Here is a list of the main types of practically utilized alternative energy sources:

 the solar photon flux can be converted to heat, electricity or chemical energy;

-Wind: the motion of air molecules can be harvested in wind turbines that spin the shaft of electric generators or in windmills;
+- Wind: the motion of air molecules can be harvested in wind turbines that spin the shaft of electric generators or in windmills;

-Biomass: organic materials can be used for cooking and heating, as well as to produce electricity and liquid transportation fuels;
+- Biomass: organic materials can be used for cooking and heating, as well as to produce electricity and liquid transportation fuels;

-Water: potential and kinetic energy of flowing water can be tapped to produce electricity or mechanical tasks.
+- Water: potential and kinetic energy of flowing water can be tapped to produce electricity or mechanical tasks.

-ADVANTAGES AND DISADVANTAGES.
+ADVANTAGES AND DISADVANTAGES

 Not surprisingly, each method of power generation has its pros and cons.
 RE of course is inexhaustible and environmentally friendly.
 It has another important advantage.
 Small individual power generators that are integrated into the grid reduce the impact of blackouts caused by a failure of centralized equipment or distribution lines.
 The distributed power technologies in general improve the overall system security.

 Notwithstanding their clear benefits, all forms of RE have their disadvantages too.
 Renewable resources are not always available where and when they are needed.
 For example, hydropower resources are limited by geography and are often located in remote areas.
 They require installation of expensive electric lines to the cities.
 Solar and wind power are intermittent by nature.
 Which brings us to another major technical issue with RE: the storage.
 One of the problems of electricity is that it cannot be efficiently stored in large quantities for later use.
 It is unpractical for example to have a battery backup in a gigawatt-scale power plant.
 Also, while RE systems generally do not produce as much air pollution as fossil fuels, they too have a certain negative impact on the environment.
 Finally, RE is still more expensive that traditional one.
 All the above factors are limiting the growth of RE.
 Currently, the share of renewable energy sources in net energy production is only about 10% worldwide and 8% in the United States.